 - Attempt to calculate with some level of certainty what the return on their investment is likely to be from a project

 - Make a go/no-go decision as to whether the project should be funded or not based on that information.

 The primary problem with that approach is that it requires developing a fairly detailed plan for the project upfront.
 That is very difficult, if not impossible to do in projects with a very high level of uncertainty.

 We live in a different world today from the world that existed in the 1950’s and 1960’s when formalized project management approaches were first defined.
 There is a much higher level of uncertainty:

 - The business environment that we operate in is dynamic and constantly changing.

-In that kind of environment, if you attempt to develop a detailed plan for a project with a lot of uncertainty upfront, it will typically require you to make a lot of assumptions, many times those assumptions will be wrong, and that may require significant re-planning and possible rework later.
+In that kind of environment, developing a detailed plan for a project with a lot of uncertainty upfront will typically require you to make a lot of assumptions.
+And, many times those assumptions will be wrong, and may require significant re-planning and possible rework later.

 |Traditional Plan-driven Approach||Adaptive (Agile) Approach|